Ring recalls video doorbells after several catch fire

 Ring received 85 reports from consumers complaining about “incorrect doorbell screws” that led to 23 doorbells igniting, the agency said.
 There were reports of minor property damage and eight reports of minor burns.

 The company, which was acquired by Amazon in 2018, said on Twitter that the recall affected its “second generation” video doorbells, which can overheat if they are punctured during installation.
-Ring warned of “fire and burn risks” and advised consumers to contact the company for “new instructions” by using its app or website, or by calling a toll-free number.
+Ring warned of “fire and burn risks” and advised consumers to contact the company for “new instructions” by using its app or website, or by calling a toll-free number (800-656-1918 from 5 a.m. to 9 p.m.
+PT).

 “If the doorbell is installed correctly, there is no risk to consumers or potential hazard present,” the company said on its website.